 Requirements: To apply, you need to show financial need.
 You also write an essay or present a video.
 This must explain how the military spiked your interest in tech.

-Each year, the Navy Wives Clubs of America, Inc. (NWCA) gives up to 30 scholarships.
-Of these, two are for spouses, widows and widowers.
-The NMCCG Enlisted Dependent Spouse Scholarships.
-Spouses can be of a retired or enlisted member.
-Navy, Marine Corps or Coast Guard active duty.
+Annually, the Navy Wives Clubs of America, Inc. (NWCA) awards a total of 30 scholarships, including two specifically designated for spouses, widows, and widowers: the NMCCG Enlisted Dependent Spouse Scholarships.
+Eligible spouses can be affiliated with retired or enlisted members of the Navy, Marine Corps, or Coast Guard who are currently on active duty.

 Amount: $500 – $1,000 each